wesdeir/clicker/README.md

 ### ⚠️ HIGH RISK
 - Variance < 120
-- Too consistent
-- Enable Enhanced Mode (F9)
+- Too consistent, report to Dev immediately and do not continute using the clicker

 ---